-You press the start button but nothing happens—either an electrical problem, or the compressor has tripped on a safety device.
+You press the start button but nothing happens.
+Most of the time this is either an electrical problem, or the compressor has tripped on a safety device.

 What this problem usually means